rajan596/Devs-Journal/spring-boot.md

 ### @ExtendWith / @SpringBootTest
 If you are using JUnit 4, do not forget to also add @RunWith(SpringRunner.class) to your test, otherwise the annotations will be ignored.
 If you are using JUnit 5, there is no need to add the equivalent @ExtendWith(SpringExtension.class) as @SpringBootTest and the other @…​Test annotations are already annotated with it.

+### How to create annotation ?

+@Retention(RetentionPolicy.RUNTIME)
+@Target(ElementType.FIELD)
+public @interface MyInterface {
+}

+Retention: How long the annotation should be retained ? public enum RetentionPolicy {SOURCE, CLASS, RUNTIME}

+Target : Where the annotation can be used ? like field, method, constructor, etc